Generated at: 2026-06-15 04:48:15

 One case where SFA utilization does not go well is the pattern where "the act of implementation itself becomes the goal."
 If you implement an SFA without clarifying "what challenges you want to solve" by using it, it will take time to demonstrate its effectiveness.

 SFA implementation requires significant effort.
 It starts with understanding complex functions, followed by setup and item selection tailored to your company's sales activities.
-Because the cooperation of the frontline, not just the management layer, is essential, even notifying everyone about the start of usage is a major task.
+Because the cooperation of the frontline, not just the management layer, is essential, even notifying the team about the start of usage is a major task.

-Therefore, there are cases where companies are satisfied with the fact that they have implemented it, but have not reached the point of achieving results.
+Therefore, there are cases where companies are satisfied with the fact that they have implemented it, but fail to reach the point of achieving results.

-If the act of implementation itself becomes the goal, what you want to achieve with the SFA remains vague, which can lead to a situation where people ask, "Is it actually useful in the end?"
+If the act of implementation itself becomes the goal, what you want to achieve with the SFA remains vague, which can lead to a situation where people ask, "Is it actually useful?"

 When implementing an SFA, the key points are: